-We would also like to thank The Savings Bank of Circleville and JM Printing and Graphics for being official show sponsors.
+We would also like to thank The Savings Bank of Circleville and JM Printing and Graphics and The Scioto Post for being official show sponsors.

 Audition Information for Roundtown Players production of